DevlessTeam/docs/api-engine.md

 Also, we assume our server is on  http://localhost:8000/   .

 **NB:** To get started you need to register a new service in the database either via the management console or from a database management client.
-In our case its assumed we have done that and the name of the service is authentication.
+In our case it is assumed we have done that and the name of the service is authentication.

 <a name="Creating-the-table"></a>